SuperCoby/TM_Unlimiter_Tool/README.md

 I made this plugin without having any knowledge of python, I created this tool thanks to an addon called Serpens - visual scripting.
-Here is an example :
+Example for the "Materials" part :

 ![node](https://user-images.githubusercontent.com/47508526/229244043-d17c53a6-231c-484e-b9dd-a717a68bbec3.jpg)

 not being able to do everything with Serpens, I use ChatGpt a lot. to finalize the addon I asked a friend to merge all the small addons into 1